Carson and Colorado Railway: Sale to the Southern Pacific

 The former parent company, Virginia and Truckee Railroad, has been reconstructed from Virginia City to a station near Mound House.
 Passenger (tourist) service has been restored along much of the original V&T right of way, with investigations into returning service to Carson City again in the future.

 Locomotives

-Towns and railroad stations served by the C&C
+Towns and railroad stations served

+The following were towns or stops along the line: